Rich4ever11/ML-Intrusion-Detection-System/README.md

 # ML-Intrusion-Detection-System
-Utilizes various machine learning models on the CICIDS2017
+Various machine learning models trained on the CICIDS2017